Participation Information

 Photo of a student playing a string instrument

 The Department of Music is committed to providing meaningful educational and artistic ensemble experiences.
-We invite all students from other academic disciplines who wish to continue their involvement in music performance to participate.
-Our ensembles are also open to qualified community members, alumni, faculty, and staff.
+We invite all students from other academic disciplines who wish to continue their involvement in music performance to participate, as well as qualified community members, faculty, and staff.

-Continue below for more information about ensemble auditions/registration, applied music lessons, and practice room access.
+Continue below for more information about ensemble auditions, applied music lessons, group classes, and more!

 Blending Traditional and Contemporary Ensemble Experiences

 Large performing ensembles include concert choir, symphony orchestra, symphonic winds, jazz ensembles, and marching band.
-Students may choose to participate in small single-instrument or mixed groups in traditional or contemporary styles, jazz combos, vocal groups, various woodwind/brass or piano/string chamber music ensembles, and period (Historical Performance) ensembles.
-Studio classes in flute, horn, saxophone, guitar, and brass are also available to interested students taking lessons.
+Students may choose to participate in various single-instrument or mixed groups in traditional or contemporary styles, vocal groups, chamber music ensembles, and historical/early music ensembles.

 Bands and Orchestras